lswatts42/carnd_project3_TrafficSignClassification/writeup_project3.md

 1. Grayscale
 First, I converted the images to grayscale.
 I did this with the following code:
 `gray = np.sum(X_train_new/3, axis = 3, keepdims=True)`
+Although this is not the exact equation that converts a RGB file to grayscale, it works.
+I tested both and there was no change in performance.
 2. Augment Dataset
 Then, I augmented the dataset by appending a rotated version of the original dataset to the end.
 I experimented with a 20, 90, and 180 degrees of rotation and found that 180 degrees worked best.
 This doubled the amount of data that I could use to train the algorithm with hardly any effort on my part.
 It's interesting that even though the algorithm doesn't see any rotated signs in the validation or test dataset, this still improves the performance of the network significantly.
 Perhaps it is because the signs are, in general, quite symmetric.
 3. Normalize the dataset